-We take a look at how Apple’s iPhone 6s compares to the larger iPhone 6s Plus.
-Are these two older iPhones still worth buying in 2019?
+But we’re getting ahead of ourselves.
+This article is about the iPhone 6s and iPhone 6s Plus, after all.
+Let’s take a look at how Apple’s iPhone 6s compares to the larger iPhone 6s Plus.
+Plus are these two older iPhones still worth buying in 2021?
 Read on to find out…

 iPhone 6s vs iPhone 6s Plus Specs Compared